(All fields required)

 Anesthesia for congenital cardiac disease

-Renee Kreeger, MD, is joining the faculty at Cincinnati Children’s after practicing as a pediatric anesthesiologist at Seattle Children’s Hospital.
+Renee Kreeger, MD, joined the faculty at Cincinnati Children’s after practicing as a pediatric anesthesiologist at Seattle Children’s Hospital.
 She has a special interest in anesthesia for congenital cardiac disease.

 Kreeger, R.N.
 Conscious Sedation.
 Mont Reid Surgical Handbook.
 6th ed., 2008.